Goldman Sachs Interested in Financing Scrubbers

 The technology will allow ships to continue burning the cheaper HSFO bunkers then do today after a global 0.50% sulfur cap on marine fuel comes into force from January 1, 2020.

-Several other companies, including Mercuria, Glencore, and BP, have also reportedly made similar attempts to finance scrubbers.
+Several other companies, including Mercuria, Glencore, and BP, have also reportedly made similar efforts to finance scrubbers.

-Such deals typically involve a commitment to buy a certain volume of HFO, with the savings compared to the MGO they would otherwise have had to buy used to pay off the scrubber.
+Such deals typically involve a commitment to buy a certain volume of HFO, with the savings compared to the MGO that the owner would otherwise bought then used to pay off the scrubber.

 But it is unclear how many ship owners, if any, have entered into such agreements, with market sources telling Ship & Bunker that interest to date has been very low.